pkivolowitz/CSC1100-S-2020/Installing Python on Mac OS.md

 1. Paste `python -m pip install --upgrade pip setuptools wheel` and hit enter.
 Alert instructor if the last line printed does not include "Successfully".

-2. `pip install PyPl` and hit enter.
+2. `pip3 install PyPl` and hit enter.
 Alert instructor if the last line doe snot include "Successfully"

 3. Use this [link](https://files.pythonhosted.org/packages/6b/d1/71d3e9cd5e57ff34bd506f815ac0deeaaa655825f41f6fbfbaf8a69886e2/scipy-1.4.0-cp37-cp37m-macosx_10_6_intel.whl).
 Save the file to your Downloads folder.
 Wait for the download to finish. **NOTE** Notice the 37 repeated in this file name?
 It corresponds to having installed Python 3.7.X.
 If this is not the case, the following will not work and you should alert the instructor.